 Sales outreach

 In B2B sales, you are always engaged in some sort of outreach as you are trying to contact the prospect and build meaningful relations with them.
-But the term doesn’t boil down to just making connections.
-So what does outreach in sales mean?
+But the term doesn’t boil down to just making connections, so let’s clarify what outreach in sales actually means.

 Sales outreach is the process of reaching out to potential and former customers via phone calls, emails, messaging, and social media to engage them in cooperation and persuade them to make a purchase.